jeremiah-shaulov/docker-vscode-debug-example/src/java_service/README.md

 EXPOSE 9455
 ```

-To start out service, we run `java` command with debugger parameters.
+To start our service, we run `java` command with debugger parameters.
 The Java debugger server will be listening on `*:9455` (default route, port 9455).
 We expose the debugger port to the host machine together with the app service port.

 In [launch.json](../../.vscode/launch.json) we have these settings for the VSCode debugger: